DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 }
 ```

-This function, `time_list`, will be our workhorse.
+This function, `timeList`, will be our workhorse.
 Firstly, the arguments.
 We take in a `List<Integer>` that we will be profiling (note this is the interface, not a class.
 As well, we explicitly require that the list contains integers).
 As well we take in a name (for printing out information) and a length that we wish to make the list.